 In the self-referential models typical of the autoepistemic tradition, the correspondence between explicit representation and belief is so close that this identification of agent's and theorist's commitment seems harmless, but when we deal with more complex introspective theories we will have to allocate theoretical commitments more carefully.
 For example, some theories that are straightforward, from a theorist's point of view, may be difficult or impossible for introspective systems to use, if they assume a perspective necessarily external to the agents they are theories of.
 Furthermore, different introspective theories require different primitive ("wired-in") support, whereas we, as external theorists, can use any theory we like, without fear of architectural consequence.
 For example, it is only a small move for a theorist to change from a theory of a programming language that objectifies only the environment, to one that also objectifies the continuation.
-On the other hand, programming systems that can introspect using continuations are an order of magnitude more subtle than ones that introspect solely in terms of environments (we'll see why in a moment).
+On the other hand, programming systems that can introspect using continuations are an order of magnitude more subtle than ones that introspect solely in terms of environments (we will see why this is so in a moment).

 Keeping these cautions in mind, consider, as a first introspective example, an almost trivial autoepistemic computational agent comprising a set of base level representations, whose content, though perhaps self-relative, has primarily to do with facts about the world external to the system.
-As is usual in such cases, we will presume that the representation of each fact engenders the system's belief in that fact - we'll adopt, that is, the Knowledge Representation Hypothesis [Smith 1985] - so for familiarity we will call these representations beliefs, rather than impressions.
-Ignore reasoning entirely, for the moment, and assume that the agent beliefs with a set of sentences formulated in terms of what Levesque calls an explicit belief predicate.
-So, for example, as well as containing the "belief" MARRIED(JOHN), imagine the system also being able to represent B(MARRIED(JOHN)).
-We will call the whole system $\mathfrak{B}$ , and its simple introspective representations B-sentences.
-(Note: In this and subsequent discussion I am representing impressions within $\mathfrak{B}$ , not giving theoretical statements in a logic about $\mathfrak{B}$ , so sentences of the form $\varphi$ represent beliefs $\mathfrak{B}$ already has, and B-sentences represent introspective beliefs.
-All occurrences of B, in other words, represent theoretical commitments on $\mathfrak{B}$ 's part.)
+As is usual in such cases, we will presume that the representation of each fact, within the system, engenders the system's belief in that fact-that is, we will adopt the Knowledge Representation Hypothesis laid out in Smith (1985)-so for familiarity we will call these representations beliefs rather than impressions.
+Ignore reasoning entirely, for the moment, and assume that the agent believes only what has somehow been stored in its memory.
+For introspective capability, augment the base set of beliefs with a set of sentences formulated in terms of what Levesque calls an explicit belief predicate.
+So, for example, as well as containing the "belief" MARRIED(JOHN), imagine the system also being able to represent B(MARNLED(JOHN)).13 I will call the whole system \mathfrak{S} , and its simple introspective representations B-sentences.
+(Note: In this and subsequent discussion [am representing impressions within \mathfrak{S} , not giving theoretical statements in an external logic about \mathfrak{S} , so sentences of the form φ represent beliefs \mathfrak{S} already has, and B-sentences represent introspective beliefs.
+All occurrences of B, in other words, represent theoretical commitments on \mathfrak{S} 's part.)

-$\mathfrak{B}$ 's B-sentences, though introspective, are still implicit and indexical, in several ways.
-First, the agent doing the believing - i.e., $\mathfrak{B}$ itself - remains implicitly (and efficiently) determined by internal circumstance, as does the current belief set with respect to which the B-sentence derives its truth conditions.
-I.e., $\mathfrak{B}\alpha$ is true just in case $\alpha$ is one of the base-level sentences, meaning that it is explicitly represented in $\mathfrak{B}$ 's general internal store, which will presumably change over time.
-Furthemore, by hypothesis, any implicitness or indexicality of $\mathfrak{B}$ 's base-level beliefs is inherited by the B-sentences: $B(\mathsf{RIGHT}(X))$ is no more explicit about RIGHT's other three arguments than is the simpler RIGHT(X).
+\mathfrak{S} 's B-sentences, though introspective, are still implicit and indexical, in several ways.
+First, the agent doing the believing-i.e., \mathfrak{S} itself-remains implicitly (and efficiently) determined by internal circumstance, as does the current belief set with respect to which the B-sentence derives its truth conditions.
+I.e., $B(\alpha)$ is true just in case α is one of the base-level sentences, meaning that it is explicitly represented in \mathfrak{S} 's general internal store, which will presumably change over time.
+Furthermore, by hypothesis, any implicitness or indexicality of \mathfrak{S} 's base-level beliefs is inherited by the B-sentences: B(RIGHT(x)) is no more explicit about RIGHT's other three arguments than is the simpler RIGHT(x).